manassaloi/manassaloi.github.io/_posts/2022-01-06-selling-your-work.markdown

 This advice is applicable to female founders too.

 In a world where everyone is selling/signalling implicitly anyway, there is no shame in being your own cheerleader.
-I work hard and shout about the same on Twitter everyday.
-I remind people at work.
+I work hard.
+There is no shame in talking about it.
 And teach my PMs to do the same.

 I can hear you.
 'Oh Manas, but it is not modest.'